 Take in Bella Vista Village Green, Bella Vista Farm and Elizabeth Macarthur Creek.

 Take in large lakes, views from Hilltop Park and birdlife alongside Strangers Creek and ending with a visit to local cafes and restaurants.

 Take in Remnant Cumberland Plain Woodland and River Flat Eucalypt Forest and both Caddies Creek and Strangers Creek.
 Spot native water birds including Coots, Waterhens, Cormorants and several species of ducks.

-Discover more about your local community and get active - urban walk maps are available here.
+Discover more about your local community and get active - more urban walk maps are available here.

 Other Track Maps